Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Edge-injective functions and generic edge-labelings: first properties

-We call the edge labels in \defn{special position} if the values for the $a_i$'s are roots of the polynomial $p(a_1,\ldots,a_{e_G})$. \end{definition}
+Throughout this paper, we assume the $a_i$'s are \emph{not} in special position, that is, if the polynomial $p(a_1,\ldots,a_{e_G})$ is not the zero polynomial, then the $a_i$'s are not roots of the polynomial.

-\begin{remark} Throughout this paper, we assume that the $a_i$'s are \emph{not} in special position, that is, if the polynomial $p(a_1,\ldots,a_{e_G})$ is not the zero polynomial, then the $a_i$'s are not roots of the polynomial. \end{remark}
+Note that unless the polynomial in the $a_i$'s given by $\det N$ is identically zero, the condition $\det N=0$ defines an algebraic hypersurface.
+In geometric terms, this means the corresponding triangulation is in ``special position'' (which agrees with the above definition of special position as the roots of the nonzero polynomial).